♦♦ BIO ♦♦

 ♦♦ MISC and AVAILABILITY ♦♦

 It's extremely rare for me to miss a session; I'm VERY consistent.
 However I do run an IT Helpdesk team and sometimes folks just refuse to have issues on a predictable schedule :) On those rare occasions, I'm usually only away for a short time while directing my engineers what to do, rather than having to deal with the issue directly.
-On the very rare occasions that I know I'm running a little late or won't be able to make it, I ALWAYS post to the campaign forum ahead of time so everyone is aware.
+On the very rare occasions that I know I'm running a little late or won't be able to make it, I ALWAYS post to the campaign forum or Discord with as much advance notice as I can manage so everyone is aware.

 I host a Discord (https://discord.gg/8qWpWzc) server for all of the games I play in or GM for.
-It's proven time and again to be a great resource to chat between sessions.
-The audio quality and easy of use is also leaps and bounds beyond what Skype or the built-in voicechat has to offer.
-The only thing it doesn't do well is video chat, and that's a feature that's on the dev roadmap for improvements :)
+It's proven time and again to be a great resource to chat and organize between sessions.
+The audio quality and ease of use is also leaps and bounds beyond what Skype or the built-in voicechat has to offer.